pydicom/pynetdicom/dev/_sources/user/events.rst.txt

 ..............

-Event handlers are callable functions bound to an event that, at a minimum, gets passed a single parameter, *event*, which is an :class:`Event` instance.
+Event handlers are callable functions bound to an event that, at a minimum, get passed a single parameter, *event*, which is an :class:`Event` instance.
 All :class:`Event` instances come with at least three attributes:

 * :attr:`Event.assoc` - the